Srivijaya: Religion

-Remnants of Buddhist shrines (stupas) near Palembang and in neighboring areas aid researchers in their understanding of the Buddhism within this society.
-Srivijaya and its kings were instrumental in the spread of Buddhism as they established it in places they conquered like Java, Malaya, and other lands.
+Remnants of Buddhist shrines (stupas) near Palembang and neighboring areas aid researchers in their understanding of the Buddhism within this society.
+Srivijaya and its kings were instrumental in the spread of Buddhism as they established it in places they conquered like Java and Malaya.
 People making pilgrimages were encouraged to spend time with the monks in the capital city of Palembang on their journey to India.

-Other than Palembang, in Srivijayan realm of Sumatra, three archaeological sites are notable for their Buddhist temple density.
-They are Muaro Jambi by the bank of Batang Hari River in Jambi province; Muara Takus stupas in Kampar River valley of Riau province; and Biaro Bahal temple compound in Barumun and Pannai river valleys, North Sumatra province.
-It is highly possible that these Buddhist sites served as sangha community; the monastic Buddhist learning centers of the region, which attracts students and scholars from all over Asia.
+Other than Palembang, three Srivijayan archaeological sites in Sumatra are notable for their Buddhist temple density.
+They are Muaro Jambi by the bank of the Batang Hari River in Jambi province; Muara Takus stupas in the Kampar River valley of Riau province; and Biaro Bahal temple compound in the Barumun and Pannai river valleys, North Sumatra province.
+It is highly possible that these Buddhist sites served as sangha community; the monastic Buddhist learning centres of the region.

 In the 5th century AD, the Chinese monk Faxian visited the region.
 250 years later, the monk Yijing stayed in Srivijaya for six months and studied Sanskrit.
-According to Yijing, within Palembang there were more than 1000 monks studying for themselves and training traveling scholars who were going from India to China and vice versa.
-These travelers were primarily situated in Palembang for long periods of time due to waiting for Monsoon winds to help further their journey.
+According to Yijing, within Palembang there were more than 1,000 monks studying for themselves and training traveling scholars who were going from India to China and vice versa.
+Most of these travelers stayed in Palembang for long periods of time to wait for Monsoon winds to help further their journey.

 A stronghold of Vajrayana Buddhism, Srivijaya attracted pilgrims and scholars from other parts of Asia.
 These included the Chinese monk Yijing, who made several lengthy visits to Sumatra on his way to study at Nalanda University in India in 671 and 695, and the 11th century Bengali Buddhist scholar Atisha, who played a major role in the development of Vajrayana Buddhism in Tibet.
 Yijing and other monks of his time practiced a pure version of Buddhism although the religion allowed for cultural changes to be made.
 He is also given credit for translating Buddhist text which has the most instructions on the discipline of the religion.
-I Ching reports that the kingdom was home to more than a thousand Buddhist scholars; it was in Srivijaya that he wrote his memoir of Buddhism during his own lifetime.
+Yijing wrote his memoir of Buddhism whilst in Srivijaya.
 Travellers to these islands mentioned that gold coins were in use in the coastal areas but not inland.
 Srivijaya drew in priests from as far away as Korea.